Mirageg4/Reverse_Engineering_Code/README.md

 # Description
-Reverse engineer the existing code in the application to explain what tasks the code is performing in order for the application to run.
+Reverse engineer the existing code in the application to explain the tasks the code is performing, in order for the application to run.

 # Table of Contents
 **config folder**